Family history

 Potentially high risk

-We strongly recommend that you see your doctor for a more detailed clinical assessment.
-You may then be referred to a specialised clinic such as a familial cancer centre where you can be provided with extra support.
-If you choose to remain in our program, you will be invited to be screened annually until 59 and then every 2 years until 74.
+We strongly recommend you see your doctor for a more detailed clinical assessment.
+You may then be referred to a specialised clinic for extra support.

 Be breast aware